Kiran wrote... The Mercies

 Three years later, beneath a midnight sun, a sinister figure arrives in Vardø.
 Absalom Cornet comes from Scotland, where he burned witches in the northern isles.
 He brings with him his young Norwegian wife, Ursa, who is both heady with her husband’s authority, and terrified by it.
 In Vardø, and in Maren, Ursa sees something she has never seen before: independent women.
 But Absalom sees only a place untouched by God, and flooded with a mighty and terrible evil.

 Inspired by the real events of the Vardø storm and the 1621 witch trials, this is a story of love, evil, and obsession, set at the everdark edge of civilisation.
 For readers of Burial Rites, The Miniaturist and Wolf Winter.
-Forthcoming from Picador (UK), Little, Brown (US), and over a dozen other territories in February 2020.
+Available from Picador (UK), Little, Brown (US), and twenty other territories from February 2020.